FormatFuzzer: Effective Fuzzing of Binary File Formats: Fuzzing Strategies

 Besides generation and mutation, \tool{} can also integrate with existing \emph{format-agnostic} fuzzers such as AFL~\cite{afl} in different ways.
 For our experiments, we have integrated \tool{} with AFL++~\cite{AFLplusplus-Woot20} version 2.60c as follows.

 \begin{description} \item[\textsc{AFL+FFGen}] uses AFL to mutate and evolve the \emph{decision seeds}, which will be later fed into the \tool{} generator to produce inputs for the target program.
 AFL can use the coverage feedback from the program to learn how to effectively mutate the decision seeds.
 The advantage of working on such seeds is that they are simpler than binary files, since each byte corresponds to a unique decision, and those decisions are made sequentially in the order in which they appear in the seed.
 Since the \tool{} generator already takes care of the correct input structure, such as computing the correct checksums, inserting the appropriate magic values and setting the correct size fields, AFL can focus exclusively on the high-level decisions that represent the file. \item[\textsc{AFL+FFMut}] lets AFL mutate the files that will be given to the target program as usual, but also adds new mutation operations which are the smart mutations provided by \tool{}.
-Every interesting input, which achieves new coverage, is saved in the AFL queue and also parsed by \tool{}, so it can be used for smart mutations. \end{description}
+Every interesting input, which achieves new coverage, is saved in the AFL queue.
+When such an input is about to be mutated for fuzzing, we also parse this input with \tool{}, allowing it be used for smart mutations. \end{description}